JanHeymann/Algorithmic-Prices-Bertrand/README.md

     Data and statistical analysis is lableed "Data, ..."

     Visualisations are labled "Visual, ..."

-    Alternatively, use the scripts in the src/ directory for batch simulations.
+    Please bear in mind that the Visualisations and Data analysis cannot be conducted without running the corresponding algorithm before.

 Examples